saransekar77ajs/python/README.md

    Learning Python syntax, understanding variables, and performing simple operations.

 2. **Mini Project: BSA_AML (still working on it)**
-   A calculator program to practice functions and handle user inputs.
+   A mini data comparison project to compare the weekly files.

 3. **Assignment 2: Loops and Conditionals**
    Exercises to solidify loops (`for`, `while`) and decision-making statements.